-Michael received his JD, magna cum laude, from the University of Pennsylvania Law School in 2013, where he was Executive Editor of the Journal of Business Law, a member of Penn Law’s National Trial Competition team, and an extern at the Office of Congressional Ethics in Washington, DC.
-After graduating from law school, he served as a federal law clerk in the District of New Jersey.
+Michael received his J.D., magna cum laude, from the University of Pennsylvania Law School in 2013, where he was Executive Editor of the Journal of Business Law, a member of Penn Law’s National Trial Competition team, and an extern at the Office of Congressional Ethics in Washington, D.C.
+After graduating from law school, he served as a law clerk in the United States District Court for the District of New Jersey.
 Before joining Kibler Fowler & Cave, Michael was a litigator at Simpson Thacher & Bartlett LLP in New York.

 Michael’s representative matters include: